 "Harry knows that Ginny would hex his bollocks off if he turned it down-"

 "Is that what it's going to take for you to accept Shacklebolt's offer?" she asked him playfully, trying her best to hide her sadness.

 Ron looked at her then, conflict clear in his bright blue eyes.
-She knew he wouldn't want to leave her but he needed to take this offer.
-Another offer this sweet probably wouldn't present itself in his lifetime.
-And he wasn't the academic type anyway.
-But that didn't mean she was going to chase after his dreams as her own just to try and salvage the weak relationship they might have.
+She knew he wouldn't want to leave her, but he needed to take this offer.
+Another offer this sweet probably wouldn't present itself in his lifetime, he wasn't the academic type anyway.
+But that didn't mean she was going to chase after his dreams as her own just to try to salvage the relationship they might have.

-She leaned over and kissed his cheek, putting on her most genuine smile on.
+She leaned over and kissed his cheek, putting her most genuine smile on.
 "Ron.
-This is your dream, an opportunity of a lifetime.
+This is your dream and an opportunity of a lifetime.
 You'd be a fool not to take it."